EasyJet cost passenger £1,500 after wrongly denying boarding – again

 EasyJet leave passenger almost £1,500 out of pocket after wrongly denying boarding – again

-Exclusive: Britain’s biggest budget airline wrongly claims UK passports ‘expire after 10 years’ since Brexit
+Exclusive: UK’s biggest budget airline wrongly claims British passports ‘expire after 10 years’ since Brexit

 EasyJet is once again turning away some British passengers to the EU on the basis of wrongly applied post-Brexit passport rules.